Maintaining Brain Health Image

 Drinking too much alcohol can be detrimental to your health in many ways.
 It can negatively alter the brain and impact your memory.
 Studies have found that binge drinkers showed difficulties in immediate and delayed memory-recall tests.
 Alcohol shows neurotoxic effects on the brain and can damage the hippocampus.

-Occasional moderate drinking isn’t an issue, however avoiding excessive or binge drinking is the best way to look after your brain health and memory.
+Occasional moderate drinking isn’t an issue.
+However avoiding excessive or binge drinking is the best way to look after your brain health and memory.

 Meditate